 - K-9 patrol

 - School resource officers – Chapman High School, Inman Intermediate, Inman Elementary School and Mabry Middle School

 - Community policing

 Is it possible to pay my ticket online?

-No, we're not able to process online payments.
-You can, however, make your payments at City Hall.
+.
+You can also make your payments at City Hall.
 If you're paying with a credit or debit card, you can call us and make a payment over the phone.
 (We do charge a 3% convenience fee if you pay with a card.)
 City Hall is open Monday through Friday, 8:00 am to 5:00 pm, and Friday 8:00am - 3:00pm.

 What are the Police Department hours?